nate-strauser/meteor-cookbook/svg/recipe.md

     //attach drag handler
 };
 ```

-This is the most interesting part of this example as it defines the boundary between what meteor does and what D3 does.
+This is the most interesting part of this example as it defines the boundary between Meteor and D3.
 In the rendered callback, we are attaching the `nodeDrag` function to each node element.
 The `nodeDrag` function enables drag and drop behavior on the node via the `drag()` call.
-We then listend for the `drag` event to fire, detect any change in X or Y position, then update the node object with the new coordinates, which triggers a blaze update of the SVG node element, corresponding the drag movement.
+We then listen for the `drag` event to fire, detect any change in X or Y position, then update the node object with the new coordinates, which triggers Blaze to update of the SVG node element, corresponding the drag movement.
 It's important to note that D3 does not actually move the element, if we comment out the `Nodes.update(...)` call in the drag handler, nothing in the graph will change.
 The event still fires, but the elements position does not change.
+D3 handles only the drag event, while Meteor handles all rendering.

-It should be easy to imagine a use case of this pattern where the owner of a graph can drag some elements, saving that update to the database, while another user is simply having the SVG update for them, showing the actions of the owner to all viewers.
+It should be easy to imagine a use case of this pattern where the owner of a graph can drag an element, saving that update to the database, while another user is simply having the SVG update for them, showing the actions of the owner to all viewers.
 This is trivial to construct, all you have to do is only attach the drag handler if the current user is the owner.
-Anyone but the owner, just has a live updating SVG that doesnt use D3 at all.
+Anyone who is not the owner, just has a live updating SVG that does not use D3 at all.

 ### Integration Level #3